7 wounded in Paris attack; no terrorism suspected

 A man armed with a knife and a metal bar wounded seven people – four of them seriously – when he went on a rampage in central Paris late Sunday.
 Authorities say that terrorism is not suspected at this time.

-The incident occurred at about 11 p.m. local time when the man attacked four people outside a cinema before injuring three others beside a nearby canal in the 19th district of the city.
-One of the victims is in a life-threatening condition, authorities said.
+The incident occurred at about 11 p.m. local time when the man attacked four people outside a cinema before injuring three others near a canal in the 19th district of the city.
+One of the victims' injuries are life-threatening, authorities said.

 A judicial official, who spoke to the Associated Press on condition of anonymity because he was not allowed to discuss an ongoing investigation, said Monday that authorities have opened an attempted murder investigation.